nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/operating_on_open_files.md

 Add this file to your script.
 Think about where in the script this should go, and why. :thinking:

-??? example "Macro: process files"
+??? example "Macro: Open, Save and Close Files"

     ```javascript hl_lines="8"
     folder = "path/to/file";